 My employer, Jan Sleet, usually attracted some amount of attention when she walked down the street in Claremont.
 This was partly because she was becoming (she would have said “was”) a local celebrity — the town’s resident amateur sleuth.
 She had initially gained this reputation by her exploits while in college, and it had been cemented by her solution of the murder of Marvel Phillips a few weeks before.

 There was also, of course, her appearance, which was unusual almost anywhere, but strikingly so in a seaside college town like Claremont.
-She had lank brown hair and a tall and spindly body, and she wore large horn-rimmed glasses and an elegant three-piece suit.
+She had lank brown hair and a tall and spindly body, and she wore large horn-rimmed glasses and elegant three-piece suits.
 She used a cane for her limp, which was especially pronounced when she was moving quickly, as she was at the moment, steaming down the block toward me.
 She never even looked at the burning Town Hall across the street, and she brushed by the sheriff without acknowledging her.

 A more sentimental employee than I am, seeing her intensity, might have concluded that she was concerned about my safety — what with the fire raging across the street and a body falling to the sidewalk and all, but I had a pretty good idea that it was irritation that I knew a lot of things about recent events that she did not know, at least not yet.

 She managed to slow her forward momentum enough to (barely) avoid crashing into me.
-She didn’t have to ask — I gave her a very brief update on what had happened — enough to make it clear that if this had been an accident it had been a very odd one.
+She didn’t have to ask — I gave her a very brief update on what had happened, enough to make it clear that if this had been an accident it had been a very odd one.
 Then she bent over to look at the corpse.

 When I had first seen the body, I had moved quickly to check for signs of life.
-When it had been obvious that I wasn’t finding any, most of the onlookers had turned their attention back to the fire across the street.
+When it became obvious that I wasn’t finding any, most of the onlookers had turned their attention back to the fire across the street.
 The few who were now watching the (moderately) famous detective were distracted by a crash from across the street as the second floor of the Town Hall fell in, smoke and sparks and debris going in all directions.
 One of the two trees on the lawn in front of the burning building was on fire now, too.

 I took her elbow and steadied her, steering her gently toward a small alley between the news store and the thrift shop.
 She tolerated the contact, and I released her before she could decide to pull back.